 Dessert Tea vs Dessert: Which Is Better for an Evening Sweet Craving?

-That is where the two separate.
 As an occasional indulgence, a real dessert is hard to beat.
 As the everyday answer to a sweet craving, eating one every night is a different proposition, and that is where a dessert tea starts to look like the better fit.
-This comparison is one part of a complete guide to dessert herbal tea for evening sweet cravings.
+This comparison is one part of a complete guide to dessert herbal tea for sweet cravings at night.

 What an Actual Dessert Does Better

-And a real dessert is an occasion in a way tea is not.
+And a real dessert is an occasion.
 It can be a celebration, something you share, the sweet high point of a good evening.
 That weight matters, and it is a genuine reason to reach for the real thing.
 On the right night, nothing replaces an actual dessert, and it would be dishonest to suggest otherwise.

 What Dessert Tea Does Differently

-And where a dessert is over in a few bites, a cup stretches across several minutes.
-That makes it less an event and more a small, repeatable ritual, something you can do night after night without it feeling like a lot.
+A dessert tea also stays light, which is what makes it an everyday answer rather than an occasional one.
+And where a dessert is over in a few bites, a cup stretches across several minutes, less an event and more a small ritual you can repeat night after night without it feeling like a lot.
 A dessert is a treat you have sometimes.
 A dessert tea is a habit you can keep.

 The Deciding Factors at Night